Bounded-confidence opinion models with random-time interactions: Single-process BCMs

-We take this expectation with respect to all randomness except for the initial opinions.
+We take this expectation with respect to all sources of randomness except for the initial opinions.
 Let $\bm x[k]$ denote the opinion vector after $k$ updates, and let $\mathbb{E}_k[f]$ be the expected value of $f(\bm x[k])$.
 The event times are independent of opinion updates, so

-The probability $u_k(t)$ is determined solely by the WTD $\psi$; it is independent of the update rules \eqref{eq: HK-random} and \eqref{eq: DW-random}.
-The expectation $\mathbb{E}_k[f]$ is independent of both the WTD $\psi$ and the renewal process; it is determined solely by the update rules \eqref{eq: HK-random} and \eqref{eq: DW-random}.
-By using \eqref{eq: HK_approx}, we disassociate the expected opinion dynamics from the temporal stochasticity that arises from the random-time interactions.
-By introducing a cutoff for $k$, equation \eqref{eq: HK_approx} yields an approximate formula to compute the expected dynamics of the BCMs with random-time interactions.
+The probability $u_k(t)$ is determined solely by the ITD $\psi$; it is independent of the update rules \eqref{eq: HK-random} and \eqref{eq: DW-random}.
+The expectation $\mathbb{E}_k[f]$ is independent of both the ITD $\psi$ and the renewal process $R(t)$; it is determined solely by the update rules \eqref{eq: HK-random} and \eqref{eq: DW-random}.
+Using the expression \eqref{eq: HK_approx}, we disassociate the expected opinion dynamics from the temporal stochasticity that arises from random-time interactions.
+By introducing a cutoff for $k$, equation \eqref{eq: HK_approx} yields an approximate formula to compute the expected dynamics of our BCMs with random-time interactions.

 We compute the probability $u_k(t)$ either directly using \eqref{eq: uk} or by employing the Laplace transforms of $u_k(t)$ to circumvent calculating the convolution.
 See \cite{chu2023nonmarkovian,hoffmann2012generalized} for how to derive the Laplace transforms of the probability $u_k(t)$.
 The synchronous single-process BCM has a deterministic update rule \eqref{eq: HK-random}.
 Therefore, $\mathbb{E}_k[f] = f(x[k])$ and we obtain $\mathbb{E}_k[f]$ in \eqref{eq: HK_approx} with a single simulation of the discrete-time HK BCM \eqref{classical}.
 That is, we simulate ``one realization" of the discrete-time HK BCM \eqref{classical}.
 For the asynchronous single-process BCM, it is often challenging to evaluate $\mathbb{E}_k[f]$ due to the randomness in selecting node pairs for potential opinion updates.
-This randomness can yield different opinion trajectories for any WTD (even for the Dirac delta WTD).
+This randomness can yield different opinion trajectories for any ITD (even for the Dirac delta ITD).
 Therefore, we need to simulate multiple realizations of the discrete-time directed DW BCM \eqref{eq: DW_classical} to approximate the expectation $\mathbb{E}_k[f]$.

 To quantify the amount of consensus in a simulation of a single-process BCM, we calculate the order parameter